-Recommendation 8.2: An issuer should allow investors the ability to easily communicate with the issuer, including providing the option to receive communications from the issuer electronically.
+Recommendation 8.2: An issuer should allow investors the ability to easily communicate with the issuer, including by designing its shareholder meeting arrangements to encourage shareholder participation and by providing shareholders the option to receive communications from the issuer electronically.

 The Board is committed to ensuring there is an active and high-quality investor relations programme in place.
-To achieve this Radius Care has engaged an external consultant to provide advice and support to the Board and management.
+To achieve this Radius Care uses external consultants to provide advice and support to the Board and Management from time to time.

+Radius Care generally holds its Annual Shareholders' Meeting as a 'hybrid' meeting at a time and location that is convenient to shareholders, to facilitate and encourage shareholder participation.
 Shareholders have the option of receiving their communications electronically.
 Contact details for Radius Care's support office and its share registrar, Computershare, are available on the website.